eraybasar/pesdk-docs/_guides/html5/v4-DesktopUI/introduction/overview.md

 <div class="documentation__disclaimer">
 <h4 id="license-terms">License Terms</h4>
 Make sure you have a commercial license before releasing your app.
-A commercial license is required for any app or service that has any form of monetization: This includes free apps with in-app purchases or ad supported applications.
-Please contact us if you want to purchase the commercial license.
+A commercial license is always required unless you are a non-profit company.
+Please [contact us](https://www.photoeditorsdk.com/pricing) to get more information about the pricing options.
 </div>